spark3557/IS436-TechLock/README.md

 ### Objectives

 ### Features of EDP
-This website has multiple features that are very useful to employees and Human Resource Managers
+This website has multiple key features that are very useful to users - employees, managers, and administrators.

 ##### Employee Database Dashboard